SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A trait object must be object safe.
 The reason a trait object may not have any gemeric type parameters is that these will already be monomorphosized away by compile-time.
 The reason a method of a trait used in a trait object may not return `Self` is that we don't known `Self` at compile-time, thus we can't reason about its size and can't guarantee safety.
-In rust, we can specify that we want dynamic dispatch where we chose an implementation of a trait at runtime by having a pointer (e.g. Box) to `dyn <trait-list>`
+In rust, we can specify that we want dynamic dispatch where we chose an implementation of a trait at runtime by having a pointer (e.g. Box) to `dyn ‹trait-list›`

 ### parametric polymorphism